nakirsch/PPOL670_FinalProject/README.md

 cleaned datasets for our data visualizations and, code for all of our data visualizations.

 2.data_wrangling.Rmd: code for all libraries, original ACS data, and cleaned ACS data for our predictive model.
+Creates csv files that the predictive modeling Rmd uses.
+We did this to reduce the time it takes us to process the data in each individual Rmd.

-3.predictive_modeling.Rmd: [ADD TEXT]
+3.predictive_modeling.Rmd: code for our lasso predicted model and principal components analysis, that identified specific demographic variables from ACS data that were correlated with crime count per census tract.
+The first two principal components in our analysis explained ~70% of the variation in the data.

-For our data visualizations, download and run the file, data_visualizations.Rmd.
+For our data visualizations, first download and run the file, data_wrangling.Rmd, then download and run the file, data_visualizations.Rmd.
 To run our predictive model, first download and run the file, data_wrangling.Rmd and then download and run predictive_modeling.Rmd.